richmahn/en_ta/translate/figs-123person/title.md

-First, Second, or Third Person
+First, Second or Third Person